 History – from student digs to high-tech company

-PRIMES sets the standards for laser beams Founded in 1992, today PRIMES is one of the leading companies in laser measurement, with 60 employees and distribution in 24 countries.
+PRIMES sets the standards for laser beams.
+Founded in 1992, today PRIMES is one of the leading companies in laser measurement, with around 130 employees, a subsidiary in Japan and an international distribution network.

 In 1992, Kramer and Franek founded the PRIMES company with the vision of developing measuring devices for laser analysis and launching them onto the market – despite a shortage of funds and a patent problem.
 This was because the fundamental patent for a beam diagnostics process, created during Kramer's doctorate, was owned by another company.